 - It will open right next to The Durham Hotel and across the street from Alley Twenty Six, creating a cocktail-lover's paradise on E. Chapel Hill Street.

-- Kingfisher is targeting fall of 2018 for their opening.
+- Kingfisher is targeting spring of 2019 for their opening.

 - Their unique twist will be a celebration of NC produce year-round.
 Think: strawberry daiquiris served all year thanks to locally sourced and preserved strawberries.